 - Applicants must have completed a three-year U.S. Pediatrics residency to be eligible for our fellowship program.

-After applications are thoroughly reviewed, qualified candidates will be contacted for a personal interview with Division of Endocrinology.
+After applications are thoroughly reviewed, qualified candidates will be contacted for a personal interview with members of the Division of Endocrinology.

-Applicants typically visit us on Thursdays, which allows them to attend one of the division's educational conferences.
+Applicants typically visit on Thursdays, which allows them to attend one of the division's educational conferences.
 They will also spend time with faculty, have lunch with the fellows, and meet our Fellowship coordinator.
-They will see both the inpatient hospital and our outpatient clinic.
-The interview day typically runs from 8 a.m. through 3 p.m., but may run longer.
+There are opportunities to tour the main hospital campus and our outpatient clinic.
+The interview day typically runs from 8 a.m. through 3 p.m, but you will be given the itinerary prior to your interview day.
 In special instances, applicants may have the opportunity to meet potential research mentors and visit a lab.

 Applicants are selected according to the timelines set by the NRMP.
 We rank and/or select from eligible applicants based on a combination of their medical school transcript, Dean's letter, letters of reference, USMLE scores, and their overall interview.